About The Wuskwatim

 Wuskwatim is a 200-megawatt, run-of-river hydroelectric generating station on the Burntwood River at Taskinigup Falls.
 It is located in the Nelson House Resource Management Area about 45 kilometres southwest of Thompson and 35 kilometres southeast of Nelson House.
 (Enlarge Map).

 Primary Wuskwatim components include the generating station and dam, a transmission line to the provincial power grid and an access road.
-Construction of the generating station was completed in late 2012 at a cost of $1.4 billion.
-The transmission line was a separate Manitoba Hydro project constructed at a cost of about $300 million.
+Construction of the generating station was completed in late 2012 at a cost of $1.3 billion.
+The transmission line was a separate Manitoba Hydro project constructed at a cost of $300 million.

 The generating station is the result of nearly a decade of planning and studies, negotiations between Manitoba Hydro and Nisichawayasihk Cree Nation and an intensive environmental assessment which incorporated NCN traditional knowledge to minimize project impacts.
 The dam was designed to cause less than one-half of one square kilometre of flooding, the least amount of flooding of any Manitoba Hydro project in the province.